szemranamszyca/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Dataset.

-To extract information about dataset, I've just used python functions.
-At this moment, validation set is loaded from provided file
+To extract information about dataset, I've just used Python functions.
+At this moment, validation set is loaded from the provided file

 - Number of training examples = 34799
 - Number of validating examples = 4410